Boruto vs. Shinki: A Clash of Two Children of Hokage at Sand Village

 Close isn’t victory.
 Close is merely good enough for moral victories, but for someone in Boruto’s situation, there is no “close.”
 There are no moral victories.
 You either succeed or you fail—there’s no in-between here.
 The situation is way too dire.

 While there’s a chance that Boruto still fails to defeat Shinki, something that seems increasingly likely given that Boruto appears destined to have all these close victories but no clear, outright victories, I do think this is the moment for Boruto to get a clearly defined victory if the story allows it.
 Just as the tale permitted Boruto to save Himawari from Jura, which was his only real clear victory in part two (though you could add in him saving Sarada, but that’s debatable since she helped him fight afterward), the idea of saving someone who is considered a rival to him has a poetic feel to it.
+Boruto faces the consequences of failing to destroy the Ten-Tails.
+With the Sand Village under attack, Boruto might play a crucial role in the battle.
+This moment marks an important step in his growth and responsibility.
+Read Boruto Two Blue Vortex Chapter 15 as it is released officially.

 Similar Posts